CodeAndChaosDev/CodeAndChaosDev/README.md

   Hi!
 This is the Oficial Code And Chaos Repo.
 Enjoy!

 ## 🧑‍💻 About The Person
-  After depressing and completely fail at web development, I decided to strive for Cybersecurity.
-After Master This one I hope to build a good career at it.
-Thats it!
+  Started to enjoy coding every day.
+Now im addicted to it.
+Even if AI replace Coders Ill be here.

 🎓 **Education**: Bachelor's degree in Software Engineering
 🌱 **Currently Specializing In**:
-- **CyberSecurity**: Hybrid (Soc Analyst + Pentesting)
+- **Back End Development**: Java Spring
-- **YouTube Content Creation**: Tutorials, tech reviews, and workflow automation
+- **YouTube Content Creation**: Java and Java Spring Videos

 🎥 **YouTube Channel**: [Code & Chaos](https://www.youtube.com/@CodeYyChaos)